yellowbean/absbox-doc/docs/source/modeling.rst

 ^^^^^^^^^^^^^^^^

-similar to `percentage fee` but it will use an annualized rate to multiply the value of ``Formula``. either reference to pool balance  or bond balance , etc....
+similar to `percentage fee` but it will use an annualized rate to multiply the value of ``Formula``. either reference to pool balance  or bond balance , etc.... it will accure type fee, which if not being paid, it will increase the due amount.

 custom fee flow
 ^^^^^^^^^^^^^^^^^^^

-an user defined date expenses, the date and amount can be customized.
+A user defined time series expenses, the date and amount can be customized.

 like 100 USD at 2022-1-20 and incur other 20 USD at 2024-3-2